brand-clear/pyqtauto/README.md

 # pyqtauto
-Simplified implementations of commonly used PyQt4 objects.
+pyqtauto is a PyQt4 wrapper that simplifies the implementation of commonly used PyQt4 objects.